 Members of the Compensation Committee currently consist of Messrs.
 Mabey, Boone, and Schmitt.
 However, as Messrs.
 Mabey and Schmitt are not standing for re-election at the Annual Meeting, in the event Messrs. van Daele and Luna are elected to the Company's Board of Directors, the Board intends to appoint both Messrs. van Daele and Luna to the Compensation Committee.
 The Compensation Committee met two times during fiscal year 2014.
-The Board of Directors appoints members of the Compensation Committee.
+Members of the Compensation Committee are appointed by the Board of Directors.
 Messrs.
 Mabey, Boone, and Schmitt are independent directors, and, if elected, Messrs. van Daele and Luna will be independent directors, as determined by the Board of Directors in accordance with the NASDAQ Stock Market Rules, including Rule 5605(d)(2)(A).
 The Compensation Committee is governed by a charter approved by the Board of Directors, a copy of which is available on the Company's website www.trackgrp.com.